danielneil/Shark/README.PLUGINS.md

 # Plugins Documentation

-This is plugins documentation of the trading platform.
+This is plugins documentation.
-They are structured the same as the traditional nagios platforms.
+The plugins are structured the same as the traditional nagios plugins.

 ## check_rsi.py